Skip to main content

 Configure Printing Defaults

-On top of the defaults, during the Capture Driver process, you can select saved presets (both Print Job Presets and Custom), which become part of the driver configuration.
-Once the printer using this profile is installed on the target computer, the user will see these presets and can use them to adjust how the document will be printed.
+On top of the defaults, during the Capture Driver process, you can select saved presets (both Print Job Presets and Custom), which become part of the print driver set definition.
+Once the printer using this driver set is installed on the target computer, the user will see these presets and can use them to adjust how the document will be printed.

 Set Printing Defaults and Capabilities